Introduction

 European Union & China

 Maintenance costs are typically deductible as operating expenses.
 VAT recovery may apply depending on business type.
-GB/T 17421 compliance may qualify for certain incentives in China.
-Environmental regulations may require specific maintenance documentation.
+Incentives and documentation requirements vary by jurisdiction and program year, so validate with local tax and compliance advisors.

 Important: Tax regulations change frequently.
 Consult with a qualified tax professional for advice specific to your situation and jurisdiction.
 This calculator provides estimates for planning purposes only.